KartikTalwar/gmail.js/README.md

 #### gmail.get.email_source_async(email_id=undefined, callback, error_callback, preferBinary=false)

 Retrieves raw MIME message source from the gmail server for the specified email id.
 It takes the optional email_id parameter where the data for the specified id is returned instead of the email currently visible in the dom

+**NOTE:** email_id must be legacy-style email-id.
+Using new-style ID *will* fail!

 By default, once retrieved the resulting data will be passed to `callback` in text-format. **This may corrupt the actual email